wang-q/withncbi/taxon/plant_mito.md

 rm *.tmp *.bak
 ```

-# Find a way to name these.
+# Find a way to name these

 Seems it's OK to use species as names.